 2) youth work based on so-called leisure-time-based education (under the pedagogy and School Acts)

-There are also services based on the social care approach, primarily focused on children and young people at risk, poverty, disadvantaged, or institutional care.
+There are also services based on the social care approach, primarily focused on children and young people at risk, in poverty, disadvantaged, or in institutional care.

-The traditional governmental structures for Youth Work and Youth Policy in the form of the Youth Department, which operated since 1987, change since 2020.
-Firstly to the Department for Youth, Non-Formal and Further Education and later on were Youth issues delegated to the new Youth Support Unite under the Department for Elementary education and Youth.
+The traditional governmental structures for Youth Work and Youth Policy in the form of the Youth Department, which operated since 1987, changed between 2020 and 2023, when there was only a Youth Support Unit within the Department for Elementary Education and Youth.
+The separate full-fledged Youth Department has been restored since January 2023.
 See more details in Chapter 10.2.

-Leisure-based education covers Education Legislation legally.
+Leisure-based education is partly regulated by the Education/School Legislation.
 The Civil Code and related legislation regulate other forms of Youth Work based on non-formal education and informal learning.
 The social care services are regulated with the Social Policy Regulations.
 See more details in Chapter 10.3.

 The state supports Youth Organizations financially based on the State Subsidy Programmes for Supporting Work with Children and Youth in Non-Governmental Organisations and their Idea concept for Years 2022 - 2023.
 See details in Chapter 10.3.

-The quality of Youth Work in Leisure-based education is ensured through the education legislation and in the Non-formal based Youth Work through the title "NGO recognised by the Ministry of Education, Youth and Sports for providing quality youth work."
+The quality of Youth Work in Leisure-based education is ensured through the education legislation and in the Non-formal based Youth Work through awarding the title of "NGO recognised by the Ministry of Education, Youth and Sports for providing quality youth work" to Youth NGOs complying with selected criteria.
 There are also other particular tools.
 See details in Chapter 10.4.

 Speaking about Youth Workers, there is no central or legal definition.
 Unless the Educational legislation defines them in the case of Leisure-based Education, see details in Chapter 10.5.

-There have been broader state initiatives to recognise the learning outcomes from the Youth Work in the last years, and some achievements have been met.
-However, complex recognition is more or less a decentralised field.
+There have been broader state initiatives to recognise the learning outcomes from the Youth Work in the last decade, and some achievements have been met.
+However, overall recognition is more or less a decentralised field.
 See details in Chapter 10.6.

-Since 2021 no particular nor comprehensive National Youth Strategy is dealing with Youth Work, and it found its political support within the Education Strategy 2030+.
+Since 2021 no particular nor comprehensive National Youth Strategy is dealing with Youth Work, which founds its political support within the Education Strategy 2030+.
 About the ongoing debates and policy development, learn more in Chapter 10.8.